APIExperts/test2/README.md

 **Episode Search**
- Information about the spide will be displayed.
+ Information about the episode will be displayed.

 **Random Section**
   random characters of that type will be shown